null

 Volume 4: Redemption in Christ

-Examines God’s great work of obtaining redemption in the Mediator, Jesus Christ.
-Mastricht sets the stage with a discussion about the covenant of grace as God’s eternal purpose of restoration and restitution for the elect of fallen humanity.
-From that vantage point, he uses the remainder of the volume to address the glorious procurer of this covenantal grace.
+Against the backdrop of man's apostasy, van Mastricht presents a glorious explication of God’s great work of obtaining redemption through our Mediator, Jesus Christ.
+Mastricht sets the stage with a discussion about the covenant of grace before turning to the glorious Procurer of salvation.
 Mastricht walks us through the dignity, names, person, offices, states, and redemptive accomplishment of Jesus Christ.
-This volume helps us learn the significance of the One who secured so great a redemption for the people of God.

 About the Authors and Editors